fumeapp/docs/content/en/fume-cli.md

 ```

 * The CLI will then ask you to choose a project, then create a `fume.yml`
-  * Feel free to check this file in
+  * Feel free to add this file to your codebase